 Bulb: The most popular wattage for hydroponic bulbs is between 400 --- 600 Watts.

-Most hydro gardeners use High Intensity Discharge (HID) lights.
+Most hydro gardeners use High-Intensity Discharge (HID) lights.
 HID bulbs produce light by sending an arc of electricity between two electrodes that are encased in glass with a mixture of gas and metal salts.
-The gas aids the creation of the arc, which then evaporates the metal salts, producing a bright white light.
+The gas aids the creation of the arc, which then evaporates the metal salts, producing bright white light.

 Reflector Hood: The reflector hood is a reflective casing around the bulb.
 It increases the effectiveness and efficiency of the bulb by reflecting the light down onto the plants at multiple angles, giving a more effective spread.
 This also allows you to use lights that give off less heat, saving on electricity and cooling costs.

 Remote Ballast: The ballast is the power box that powers the light.
 Sometimes ballasts are sold as a part of the lamp assembly, but these are usually far too hot and heavy.
 Remote ballasts are much better for home systems.
 This is the most expensive element of the lighting system, so it must be kept off the ground to ensure that it never gets wet in case of a flood or leak.
 Flooding is risky with systems such as Ebb & Flow in case your drainage tube gets clogged.
 It is recommended to buy the ballast as a set with the bulb because they must match each other in wattage.

 Timer: Timers are the most inexpensive piece of the lighting system, but they are incredibly important.
 They must be heavy duty and grounded (3 prong plug) but can be either manual or electric.
 Manual timers use pins and have two plugs on either side so that you can attach it to two lamps at once.
 Manual timers are more popular because they are less likely to break than electric.